metabrain/sample-bitcoin-app-via-blockchain-api/README.md

 ## Usage

-While the application is configurable using standard Spring properties, the default parameters when ommited should suffice if the user has access to the WWW.
+While the application is configurable using standard Spring properties, the default parameters when ommited should suffice if the user has access to the internet.
 Custom configuration elements that , most of the times, won't require change are hosted in

 For this, simply run the Main.kt class to start the server up.
 If you want to